lsbjordao/python-virtual-environment-venv-for-new-project/readme.md

 ## Creating a new environment

-Access the directory in which the project will be created, and type:
+Access the directory in which the project needs to be created, and type:

 ```bash
 python -m venv projectName